Jump to:

 - Tetanus-Diptheria-Acellular Pertussis (Tdap): Provide documentation of one dose of Tdap (usually given around age 11-12 years).
 A Td or Tdap is required every 10 years or, if wound injury occurs after five (5) years.

-- Influenza: Provide documentation of seasonal flu vaccine per annual CDC announced date.
+- Influenza (Flu Vaccine): Provide documentation of seasonal flu vaccine per annual CDC announced date.

 - COVID-19 Vaccine: Provide documentation of vaccination.
 A student may request an exemption.
 Clinical partners may not honor the accommodation.

-- Personal Health Insurance: Provide proof of personal health insurance.
-Students are responsible for expenses incurred from an injury at a clinical site.
+- Personal Health Insurance: Provide annual proof of personal health insurance.

-- Basic Life Support (BLS): Must be kept current throughout the program.
-BSN students must get from American Heart Association (BLS CPR & AED Training for Healthcare Professionals course).
-MSN student can get from American Heart Association or American Red Cross (BLS for Healthcare Providers).
+- BLS (Basic Life Support) Must be kept current throughout the program.
+BSN students must attend the Basic Life Support (BLS) course through the American Heart Association.
+MSN students may complete training from either the American Heart Association or American Red Cross.

-- RN License: MSN students must be licensed in the state in which you are doing clinical/practicum.
+- RN Licensure: MSN students must be licensed in the state in which they are doing clinical/practicum.

 Fit for Duty

-In order to comply with clinical agency agreements and ensure the safety of student and patients, students must be able to meet the following physical and mental demands.
+In order to comply with clinical agency agreements and ensure the safety of student and patients, students must be able to meet the physical and mental demands listed below.
 These activities are considered to be in the “medium duty” category as defined by the U.S. Department of Labor.

 Walking/Standing